anujdutt9/anujdutt9.github.io/talks.md

 * Presented on the topic <b>The Future of AI</b> at the meetup hosted by the <a href="https://www.meetup.com/tensorflow-user-group-chandigarh/">TFUG Chandigarh</a> in October, 2020. <a href="https://docs.google.com/presentation/d/1os4citoKOnFNHDuJdbUdjNlZgcZm9Q9nfECnu0Qwzu4/edit?usp=sharing">Slide Deck</a>

+* Presented on the topic <b>Deploying TFLite Models with Flutter</b> at the meetup hosted by the <a href="https://www.meetup.com/tensorflow-user-group-chandigarh/">TFUG Chandigarh</a> in December, 2020. <a href="https://docs.google.com/presentation/d/1x1Qc0bX46Zv9M156xrtCaSjLrskJKyea4CqK51hxdR8/edit?usp=sharing">Slide Deck</a>

 # Co-Organizer

 <a href="https://www.meetup.com/tensorflow-user-group-chandigarh/">TensorFlow User Group Chandigarh</a>